The AERU Story

 One of AERU’s main objectives is to collect and provide valuable information that may be used to improve the future management of captive elephants both within and beyond the borders of South Africa.

-Ongoing AERU projects collect information on captive elephants based at KEP and sister facilities.
-This includes records of biological, anatomical, veterinary, physiological, behavioural and dietary data for each individual animal in its care.
-AERU researchers and volunteers collect these data, not only to establish baseline values for all elephants, but also to co-ordinate and assimilate multidisciplinary research on the behaviour, ecology, anatomy and physiology of these large mammals.
+Ongoing AERU projects collect information on habituated elephants based at KEP and sister facilities.
+This primarily involves physiological, behavioural, and dietary data for each animal in our care.
+AERU researchers and volunteers collect data, not only to establish baseline values for all elephants, but also to conduct multidisciplinary research that offers new insights of value to the scientific world and management alike.

 The Objectives of AERU

-• To facilitate research studies of the elephants based at the Knysna Elephant Park and other captive elephant operations in South Africa.
+- To facilitate research studies of the elephants based at the Knysna Elephant Park and other captive elephant operations.

-• To promote ethical and non-harmful research of captive elephants in South Africa.
+- To promote ethical and non-harmful research of semi-captive elephants

-• To guide management of captive elephant operations through science.
+- To guide elephant management operations through science.